Wjmoore32001/EzyReadComics/README.md

 /
 ```

-The home page provides entry points into the comic catalog, Browse, and My Comics.
+The home page provides entry points into the comic catalog, Browse, Current Reading Era, and My Comics.

 ### Browse